Burnout Recovery Feels Slow for a Reason (What’s Actually Happening)

 Signs You Are Recovering From Burnout

-But small changes often signal real recovery.
+But small changes matter:

 ✔ lower stress sensitivity